-We are inspired by “The Black Swan: The Impact of the Highly Improbable“, a bestseller book by Nassim Taleb.
+I am inspired by “The Black Swan: The Impact of the Highly Improbable“, a bestseller book by Nassim Taleb.
 However, the recognition of the often unpredictable nature of the stock market and the devastation caused by unlikely events described by Taleb is not new.

-Benjamin Graham, author of the famous book “The Intelligent Investor“, referred to “Mr. Market” as a schizophrenic.
+Benjamin Graham, the author of the famous book “The Intelligent Investor“, referred to “Mr. Market” as a schizophrenic.
 In addition, Benoit Mandelbrot‘s “The (Mis)behavior of Markets” book provides insight into erratic market action using the chaos theory.

 Alchemy of Financial Bubbles

 Soros argues that the markets are more often in a state of disequilibrium rather than in equilibrium.
-In that light, it is not surprising to see that the history of the financial markets is full of bubbles, manias and crashes (see the investment classic book “Manias, Panics, and Crashes: A History of Financial Crises“).
+In that light, it is not surprising to see that the history of the financial markets is full of bubbles, manias, and crashes (see the investment classic book “Manias, Panics, and Crashes: A History of Financial Crises“).
 How is it then possible for individual investors to make money?